 Sure, it can be fun to see a superhero blockbuster on a five-story-tall screen or in 3-D. But not every film is better that way.

 Don’t let that happen to you.
-Pay attention when you choose your show time.

 2. See films for free — and before your friends do